zchyde/brooklinebooksmith.com/_posts/2016-03-14-this-week-in-books.md

 > Cuba was represented by officials from the Cuban Book Institute, the Ministry of Culture, and the Cuban Writers Association, as well as by Cuban authors, publishers, academics, and students….
 [The purpose of] the two days of meetings … was to build bridges of understanding and explore opportunities for greater cultural and economic collaboration.

-Subsequent to their return home, members of the U.S. publishing mission drafted a petition (currently [open for signatures](https://petitions.whitehouse.gov//petition/end-book-embargo-against-cuba)) calling on Congress and the President to lift the American economic embargo on exports of books and literature to Cuba.
+Subsequent to their return home, members of the U.S. publishing mission drafted a petition (currently [open for signatures](https://petitions.whitehouse.gov//petition/end-book-embargo-against-cuba)) calling on Congress and the President to lift the American economic embargo on exports of books and literature to Cuba:

 > Our position:
 >